 - The Tesla Wall Connector costs $400, making it the most affordable Level 2 home charging solution available for your Tesla available today.

 - Some nice features come with the Tesla Wall Connector, including the convenience of using the same app as your Tesla to manage, schedule, and monitor charging.

 - The Tesla Wall Connector can add up to 44 miles of range per hour, depending on your specific Tesla model.

-- A Tesla Wall Connector doesn’t work with any other EVs, so if you trade in your Tesla for another EV or add a different make and model EV down the road, you’ll need a different home EV charger.
+- A Tesla Wall Connector doesn’t work with any other EVs, so if you trade in your Tesla for another electric car or add a different make and model EV down the road, you’ll need to purchase a third-party adapter or a different home EV charger.